 When it comes to Excel, the truth is that if a business is relying predominantly on manual processes then it is not running as efficiently as it can be.
+Focusing on Excel automation lifts a massive weight when it comes to repetitive tasks such as invoice & quotation generation.

 Excel automation is the logical solution, though businesses often face a sizeable challenge to make the transition as smoothly as possible, particularly if they have no prior experience with automating key processes or large datasets within important spreadsheets.
 In fact, if automated processes aren’t deployed effectively the first time around, this will certainly cost a business more time and money to put the issues right further down the line.